PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 context, pass order, surrounding retained target, summary, guard, dependency, public API, or TensorFlow behavior.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## QLinear/mean/Concat parent result propagation implementation checkpoint

+`run_qlinear_mean_concat_recovery()` and its zero-argument lowerer helper now return the existing five-slot tuple.
+The pass-set-1 call retains `_layout_pass_set_1_qlinear_mean_concat_results`; the pass-set-2 call retains `_layout_pass_set_2_qlinear_mean_concat_results`.

+Both tuples are unconsumed and observation-only.
+The first remains between dequant-mean recovery and `_layout_pass_set_1_final_attention_recovery_results`;
+the second remains between the progress update and `_layout_pass_set_2_layout_recovery_prefix_results`.
+No consumer, guard, summary, graph scan, tuple copy, child invocation, context, pass order, cleanup timing, dependency, public API, or TensorFlow import path was added.

+Implementation validation completed sequentially under `uv`:

+- QLinear parent and child-owner contracts, both retained outer boundaries, layout recovery, architecture, and pass-efficiency coverage:
+  `425 passed in 19.97s`
+- branch-changed broad suite: `1607 passed in 29.54s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only propagation does not claim a new model-corpus run.

+At resume, audit the raw primary `run_layout_transpose_cleanup()` result immediately before `_layout_pass_set_1_initial_attention_recovery_results`.
+Inventory its other already retained and nested occurrences, preserve the live LayoutState/diagnostics arguments and five-key cleanup semantics, and keep any new result observation-only.
+Commit and push only; do not create, reopen, or update a pull request.